CoryG89/BigEvent/README.md

     Express includes the `Connect` library and it's notion of middleware.
  * [**`ejs`**][ejs]
   - JavaScript template engine written by [TJ Holowaychuk][tj-holowaychuk].
-    Tj Holowaychuk is the author of the Express as well as the Mocha test-running framework we're using.
-EJS stands for Embedded JavaScript, and supports template logic by executing JavaScript embedded within micro-template style tags. `<% %>`.
+    Tj is the author of the Express as well as the Mocha test-running framework we're using.
+EJS stands for Embedded JavaScript, and supports template logic by executing JavaScript embedded within micro-template style tags.
  * [**`ejs-locals`**][ejs-locals]
   - Wrapps the `ejs` module adding support for view partials, layouts, and block include functions within EJS templates.